Best eye cream: our favorite formulas for every skin concern

 Reasons to avoid

-Not long ago, natural products almost always were stereotyped as ineffective to some degree, but those days are long gone.
-We're well into the new guard, where there are plenty of awesome brands around that have changed more than a skeptic's mind for the better.
+Not long ago, natural products were stereotyped as ineffective, but those days are long gone.
+We're well into the new guard, with plenty of great brands around that have changed many a skeptic's mind for the better.

-This Danish skin and bodycare brand is both naturally-skewed and efficacy focused, and this eye cream is a good example of what a killer combination that can be.
-It's got amazing natural extracts including algae, nourishing coconut and other seed oils, plus moisture-binding, anti-irritant rice proteins.
+This Danish skin and body care brand is both naturally-skewed and efficacy-focused, and this eye cream is a good example of what a killer combination that can be.
+It's got natural extracts including algae, nourishing coconut, and other seed oils, plus moisture-binding, anti-irritant rice proteins.
 It's also filled with skincare hard-hitters that you’d hope for in any formula, natural or not.
 I'm referring to tocopherol (a form of antioxidant vitamin E), hyaluronic acid for hydration, and peptides to energize cells and stimulate collagen production.
 This makes for a very well-balanced cocktail that takes a multi-pronged approach to tackling eye concerns, particularly those related to environmental aging.

 Texture-wise, there's nothing peculiar or surprising here, just the kind of light-ish cream that makes for easy patting into the thin skin around the eye.
 In terms of packaging, the tinted glass pump ensures ingredients are kept fresh and protected from UV light.
 And while the information-heavy label may not speak of high glamour or designer sleekness, it does suggest something many will prize above that: transparency.